EmilBak14/beginner-programming-projects/Pizza-Ordering-App.md

 - Add pizzas to cart
 - View current order (cart)
 - Display quantity of each pizza
-- Remove last added item
-- Remove all items of a selected type
+- Remove items of a selected type
 - Calculate total price dynamically

 ## 🧠 What I Learned